opencog/link-grammar/README.md

 autoconf<br>
 autoconf-archive<br>
 swig (for language bindings)<br>
-graphpviz (if you like to use the word-graph display feature)
+graphviz (if you like to use the word-graph display feature)

 The GitHub version doesn't include a `configure` script.
 To generate it, use: